Johns Hopkins Medicine Virtual Nursing

 -

 Virtual nurses work alongside the nurses at your bedside.
-They do not replace the nurse.
-The bedside nurse is always your main caregiver.
+They do not replace the nurse, who is always your main nurse.
 Virtual nurses use special technology, like a two-way camera with a powerful zoom, to help with patient care.
 This camera lets them:

 - See your eyes, skin, wounds and bandages clearly